zackharley/learn-node-js/README.md

 ## Introduction

 Node.js, as described on the [Node.js website](https://nodejs.org), is an "asynchronous event driven JavaScript runtime".
-Let's chop up this statement up into pieces to better understand what that means and explore a little deaper:
+Let's chop up this statement up into pieces to better understand what that means and explore a little deeper:

 - **asynchronous**: Node takes advantage of *non-blocking I/O* to ensure faster speeds when executing JavaScript code.
 This fancy language means that if a Node program needs to get information from another file on your computer or from an API on the internet, that it starts the request for information, but doesn't stop program execution to wait for the information to return.
 We'll talk more about this later.
 For more reading, see Node.js' [Overview of Blocking vs Non-Blocking](https://github.com/nodejs/node/blob/master/doc/topics/blocking-vs-non-blocking.md).
 - **event driven**: Node uses something called the *event loop* to allow for non-blocking I/O. Essentially, the event loop allows Node to unload I/O operations to the operating system so it can continue program execution.
 The event loop keeps track of I/O requests and resolves them when the request returns.